maehr/chr2025-seeing-history-unseen/paper/paper.md

 Moving forward, we will complete our systematic evaluation and user study, and we will refine our methods accordingly.
 We plan to release the dataset of images, metadata, and model-generated alt-text (with any necessary permissions and safeguards) to serve as a benchmark for others.
 We also acknowledge that there are open questions regarding intellectual property and privacy when using AI in this manner: for instance, how do we handle detailed descriptions of artworks or personal photographs that are under copyright?
 Our stance is that providing textual descriptions for accessibility is generally justified (and often legally exempt for assistive purposes), but each institution should develop policies in consultation with legal experts.
 We will include a brief guideline in our final paper on managing these concerns.

 Finally, our work contributes to a larger conversation in computational humanities about the role of AI in research workflows.
 By treating AI outputs as objects of interpretation and by centering accessibility, we hope to model a thoughtful integration of technology in humanities scholarship.
 As one participant in our discussions noted, this is about _"making the past accessible in the present, to everyone."_ We believe that is a goal worth pursuing with the combined efforts of historians, technologists, and user communities.
-We look forward to sharing more complete results soon, and to engaging in dialogue at CHR 2025 on how we can collectively harness AI for inclusive and critical digital heritage practices.
+We look forward to sharing more complete results soon, and to engaging in dialogue at CHR 2025 on how we can collectively harness AI for inclusive and critical digital heritage practices. -->

+- [ ] Rework the section above so that it complies with the ideas outlined previously.

 # Acknowledgements {#acknowledgements .unnumbered}